πŸ“– Glossary

 multi-animal tracking

-identity Tracking several animals at once while maintaining each individual’s identity across frames (and recovering it after occlusion), e.g. via maDLC or SLEAP.
+Tracking several animals at once while maintaining each individual’s identity across frames (and recovering it after occlusion), e.g. via maDLC or SLEAP.

 occlusion